Asad-Zaidi/Gesture-Recognition/README.md

 #### Features

-1.Real-time hand detection and finger counting 2.Display of individual finger counts for each hand 3.Calculation of the sum of all finger counts 4.Display of frames per second (FPS) on the video feed 5.Saving captured images with hand overlays
+- Real-time hand detection and finger counting
+- Display of individual finger counts for each hand
+- Calculation of the sum of all finger counts
+- Display of frames per second (FPS) on the video feed
+- Saving captured images with hand overlays

 ##### License